 What kind of care does a newborn baby need?

 A child needs more care and attention as a newborn than at any other stage of life.
-In addition to necessary childcare products such as diapers, bottles, and nursery items, you child will also need constant care and affection from you.
+In addition to necessary childcare products such as diapers, bottles, and nursery items, your child will also need constant care and affection from you.
 It is especially important that a baby’s physical needs are met during the first months of life, as this is the primary way the baby develops and bonds with you.

-Is Parenting Right for me?
+Is Parenting Right for Me?

 - They planned on having children one day – While some women facing unplanned pregnancies never see themselves having children, others may be excited about the pregnancy even though the timing was unexpected.

-- They have the means to support a family – If you are considering raising your child, you should consider whether you are not just emotionally willing, but financially capable.
+- They have the means to support a family – If you are considering raising your child, you should consider whether you are not just emotionally willing but financially capable.

-- They can provide the home environment they want for their child – Sometimes, a woman may want to have a child, but not in her current home environment.
+- They can provide the home environment they want for their child – Sometimes, a woman may want to have a child but not in her current home environment.

 Parenting is not a decision that should be made lightly.
 While it is always the hope to keep a mother and her child together, no one should become a parent unless they are ready and willing.
+That is why there are two other unplanned pregnancy options available in these situations.

 If you decide to pursue the option of raising your child, the following resources can help you find more support and information: